 Dr. Rogers has had an extensive career in both government service and civilian industry.
 He retired from the Air Force after 20 years active-duty service, beginning his Air Force career as a flightline enlisted logistics specialist.
 He was later commissioned though the Airman Education and Commissioning Program and assigned as research engineer developing of a new high order programming language.
 Following the completion of his advanced degrees he served as a professor at the Air Force Institute of Technology for more than a decade.
 While at AFIT he directed research efforts in areas that included identification of targets in a variety of sensors.
 He also did ground-breaking work in learning algorithms.

-1978 Bachelor of Science degree in electrical engineering and computer science, with honors, University of Colorado, Colorado Springs
+1978 Bachelor of Science, Electrical Engineering and Computer Science, with honors, University of Colorado, Colorado Springs

-1981 Master of Science degree in electrical engineering (electro optics), Air Force Institute of Technology, Wright-Patterson AFB, Ohio
+1981 Master of Science, Electrical Engineering (electro optics), Air Force Institute of Technology, Wright-Patterson Air Force Base, Ohio

-1984 Doctor of Philosophy in electrical engineering, University of Colorado, Colorado Springs
+1984 Doctor of Philosophy, Electrical Engineering, University of Colorado, Colorado Springs

-2. 1978–1980, research and development engineer, Aeronautical Systems Division, Wright-Patterson AFB, Ohio
+2. 1978–1980, Research and Development Engineer, Aeronautical Systems Division, Wright-Patterson Air Force Base, Ohio

-8. 2006–present, Senior Scientist for Automatic Target Recognition and Sensor Fusion, Air Force Research Laboratory, Wright-Patterson AFB, Ohio
+8. 2006–present, Senior Scientist for Automatic Target Recognition and Sensor Fusion / AI Enabled Autonomy, Air Force Research Laboratory, Wright-Patterson AFB, Ohio

 AWARDS AND HONORS

-1981 Commandant's Award - Most Outstanding Research, AFIT
+1981 Commandant's Award - Most Outstanding Research, Air Force Institute of Technology

 1986 Air Force Research and Development Award

-1994 Organizing chair, first IEEE World Conference on Computational Intelligence
+1994 Organizing chair, first Institute of Electrical and Electronics Engineers World Conference on Computational Intelligence

 2002 Plenary speaker, WCCI